Tintern Abbey United Kingdom

 The Wye Valley

-Offa’s Dyke Path National Trail runs along the ridge above the east (English) bank.
-The section from Chepstow north through the Wye Valley gives views down into the gorge and across to the Welsh hills; several hours of walking from Devil’s Pulpit, a limestone outcrop with a direct view down to the abbey ruins, is worth doing if the weather is clear.
+The Wye Valley AONB runs from Chepstow to Hereford on both banks.
+Offa’s Dyke Path National Trail runs along the ridge above the east (English) bank; the section above the gorge includes Devil’s Pulpit, a limestone outcrop with a direct view down to the abbey ruins, worth doing in clear weather.

-Symonds Yat Rock on the English bank of the Wye, about 15 km north of Tintern, is a viewpoint above a meander of the river.
-Peregrine falcons nest on the adjacent cliffs and are visible with binoculars from spring through summer.
+Symonds Yat Rock on the English bank, about 15 km north, is a viewpoint above a river meander where peregrine falcons nest on adjacent cliffs and are visible with binoculars from spring through summer.

-Chepstow, 5 miles south, has a substantial Norman castle on the cliff above the Wye with displays on the castle’s long history from the Conquest through the Civil War.
+Chepstow, 5 miles south, has a substantial Norman castle on the cliff above the Wye.

 Where to Eat